Pull from Snowflake on Amazon AWS¶

 This automatically selects aws-snowflake as the Credential Type.

-You can use Snowflake query syntax to build a query that runs against a table, such as selecting specific columns from a table for an incremental load.
+You can use Snowflake query syntax to build a query that runs against one (or more) Snowflake tables.

 Important